 If your answer is no, you may want to run additional research regarding the company and the role or reconsider your application.
 You might end up applying for a role or a company that is not the right fit for you.

-How to read a job ad: look for extra details
+How to read a job description: look for extra details

 Check if the ad contains additional details that can help you better understand the role.